apache/james-project/src/site/markdown/server/manage-webadmin.md

 };
 ```

-The requested Json body is made from list of criterion objects which have following structure:
+The requested Json body is made from a list of criterion objects which have the following structure:

 ```
 {
   "fieldName": "supportedFieldName",
   "operator": "supportedOperator",
-  "value": "A plain string represents for the matching value of the corresponding field" }
+  "value": "A plain string representing the matching value of the corresponding field" }
 ```

-Deleted Messages which are matched with **all** criterions in the query body will be restored.
-Here are list of supported fieldName for the restoring:
+Deleted Messages which are matched with the **all** criterion in the query body will be restored.
+Here are a list of supported fieldName for the restoring:

  - subject: represents for deleted message `subject` field matching.
 Supports below string operators:
    - contains